pgrennin/personal_website/README.md

 ## production
 Uses aws copilot static site.

-To deploy rebuild the static files then deploy:
+To deploy rebuild the static files and deploy see scripts in ./run:

-`cd jekyllsite && jekyll build && cd .. & copilot deploy`